neoforged/.github/primers/1.21.9/index.md

         - `handleShoulderEntities` - Handles the entities on the player's shoulders.
         - `extractParrotVariant`, `convertParrotVariant`, `*ShoulderParrot*` - Handles the parrot on the player's shoulders.
     - `PlayerModelPart#CODEC` - The codec for the model part.
+- `net.minecraft.world.entity.raid.Raids#getRaidCentersInChunk` - Returns the number of raid centers in the given chunk.
 - `net.minecraft.world.entity.vehicle.MinecartFurnace#addFuel` - Adds fuel to the furnace to push the entity.
 - `net.minecraft.world.item`
     - `BucketItem#getContent` - Returns the fluid held in the bucket.